-The Capital Area Metropolitan Planning Organization is comprised of three parts: an Executive Board, a Technical Coordinating Committee (TCC), and a staff that serves the members of these boards.
-The MPO is responsible for carrying out an annual work program approved by the Executive Board, a portion of which includes updating the Metropolitan Transportation Improvement Program (a seven-year project programming schedule) and the Long-Range Transportation Plan (a minimum twenty-year forecast of projects and programs).
+The Capital Area MPO is comprised of three parts: an Executive Board, a Technical Coordinating Committee (TCC), and a staff that serves the members of these boards.
+The MPO is responsible for carrying out an annual work program approved by the Executive Board, a portion of which includes updating the Transportation Improvement Program (a seven-year project programming schedule) and the Metropolitan Transportation Plan (a minimum twenty-year forecast of projects and programs).